klxuyfk/VPMDK/paper/paper.md

 # Acknowledgements

-We thank the developers and maintainers of ASE and pymatgen for foundational infrastructure, and the authors of CHGNet, M3GNet/MatGL, MACE, and MatterSim for making high‑quality MLPs broadly available.
+I thank the developers and maintainers of ASE and pymatgen for foundational infrastructure, and the authors of CHGNet, M3GNet/MatGL, MACE, and MatterSim for making high‑quality MLPs broadly available.

 # References